-The City and the Tulsa Authority for Recovery of Energy (TARE) board have launched a new recycling education program - "Focus on the Four" - to simplify recycling for Tulsa residents.
+The City and the Tulsa Authority for Recovery of Energy (TARE) board have launched a new recycling education program - "Recycle This, Not That" - to simplify recycling for Tulsa residents.

 It's good that more Tulsans are recycling, but the City has also seen an increase in items being put into the blue recycling carts that CANNOT be recycled through the City.
 This leads to a high "contamination rate" at the City's recycling processing center - and that costs the City and resident's money.

-If there are questions on what can be recycled, go by the rule - "When in doubt, throw it out."
+If there are questions on what can be recycled, go by the rule - "When in doubt, check it out, or throw it out."